pandas-dev/pandas/doc/source/getting_started/install.rst

     = 1 failed, 146194 passed, 7402 skipped, 1367 xfailed, 5 xpassed, 197 warnings, 10 errors in 1090.16s (0:18:10) =

-This is just an example of what information is shown.You might see a slightly different result as what is shown above.
+This is just an example of what information is shown.
+You might see a slightly different result as what is shown above.

 .. _install.dependencies: